Bathroom Renovations to Age in Place Comfortably and Safely

 9. Install an intercom system.

-Start early and don’t delay making bathroom renovations to age in place
+Start early and don’t delay planning your age in place bathroom remodel

 If you or someone you love is aging in place, you’ll want to prep the property early.
 Not only will this allow you to spread the work (and costs) out over time, but it will ensure you’re able to be as comprehensive as possible.